-Chris Hocking, Director of Musical Theatre, Arts Educational School (about the first edition)
+Chris Hocking, Principal, Arts Educational School (about the first edition)

 Here are Richard's top tips for success at musical theatre auditions...

-Ensure you learn and bring everything that is requested, especially if you are given or sent music to learn - and if they ask for tap or ballet shoes to be brought, they don't mean trainers!
+- Ensure you learn and bring everything that is requested, especially if you are given or sent music to learn - and if they ask for tap, jazz or ballet shoes to be brought, they don't mean trainers!

-Most of all, smile and enjoy what you're doing.
+- Most of all, relax, smile and enjoy what you're doing.

 You can also find more information on auditioning for musical theatre productions and training courses at www.musicaltheatreauditions.info.